 Electrical Wiring for a Bathroom Light Switch with Wiring Diagrams

-- Trudy the cream color wires should be verified, however each function for a light or exhaust fan will require a hot, neutral and ground wire to be connected to a voltage source and through the wall switch.
+- Trudy, from what you have described, the cream color wires should be verified, however each function for a light or exhaust fan will require a hot, neutral and ground wire to be connected to a voltage source and through the wall switch.

 - Once the power source has been verified then the connections should be clear.

 The Following will assist you with your Bathroom Light Switch

 Electrical Wiring Diagrams